santiagogil/Lost/README.md

 ## Results

-* NGINX + PHP responding on port 5080
+* NGINX + PHP responding on port 5080 from host (in browser, type http://localhost:5080/)
-* Xdebug acessible on port 9998
+* Xdebug acessible on port 9998 from host (ready for NetBeans depuration)
-* MySQL responding on port 3307
+* MySQL responding on port 3307 from host (configure your favorite client)